JoshJarabek7/guardian/README.md

-# Guardian (WORK IN PROGRESS)
+# Hiss 🐍 (WORK IN PROGRESS)

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Guardian is a Python package that provides easy-to-use decorators and middleware for FastAPI/Starlette routes to enhance security and functionality.
+Hiss 🐍 is a Python package that provides easy-to-use decorators and middleware for FastAPI/Starlette routes to enhance security and functionality.
 It aims to offer modular and customizable solutions for common security features, allowing developers to choose the batteries they need without the bloat.

 # Roadmap